-Students function as members of the plastic surgery services on the Saint Marys campus and Methodist campus at Mayo Clinic Hospital — Rochester.
-The student becomes an integral part of one of the three services, acting as a sub-intern.
-The student is involved in surgical procedures, evaluates patients in the outpatient clinic, is involved in rounds and occasionally takes call with one of the plastic surgery residents.
+The clerkship student functions as a subintern on one of the plastic surgery teams on the Saint Marys campus or Methodist campus of Mayo Clinic Hospital — Rochester.
+As a member of the team, students evaluate patients in the outpatient clinic, participate in hospital rounds, scrub for surgical procedures and participate in call with the plastic surgery residents.

 - Achieve a basic level of understanding of plastic surgery disease processes, procedures, and pre- and post-operative care